Try Axe Throwing

 Paddle the River of Golden Dreams

 The River of Golden Dreams is an excellent way to get closer to nature, get a little wet and explore the undeveloped side of Whistler.
 Rent a kayak or canoe from Backroads Whistler, and head out to the start of the experience at Alta Lake.
 Just a few hours later, you’ll arrive feeling refreshed at Green Lake.
 Bring some snacks and drinks, and don’t forget your life jacket!
-While you might see some other people foolishly trying to make the same trip in an Explorer 300, we highly recommended only renting serious watercraft only—the water is cold, and the river is long!
+While you might see some other people foolishly trying to make the same trip in an inflatable dinghy, kayaks and canoes are a better (and safer) bet—the water is cold, and the river is long!

-For those in the know, Sushi Village is the place to be.
-All the locals head here for delicious, reasonably priced sushi and competitive group bookings!
+For those in the know, Whistler’s Sushi Village is the place to be.
+All the locals head here for delicious, reasonably priced sushi and competitive group bookings.
 On Friday and Saturday nights, this place transforms into a party hotspot.
-Sip legendary sake margaritas, mingle with the local crowd, and brush shoulders with VIPs and even celebrities!
-If you’re coming with a large group, it’s best to book ahead.
+Sip legendary sake margaritas, mingle with the local crowd, and brush shoulders with VIPs and even the odd celebrity.

 When the snow disappears, Whistler becomes one of the world’s most epic mountain biking parks.
-There are over 200 km of lift-serviced trails to get your adrenaline pumping, as well as camps and tours for those who are not quite ready to hit the trails solo.
+There are more than 200 kilometres of lift-serviced trails to get your adrenaline pumping, as well as camps and tours for those who are not quite ready to hit the trails solo.
 You can rent bikes at various locations and there are several relaxing lakeside bike paths, as well as downhill trails.

 Take the Slow Train

-The Rocky Mountaineer Sea to Sky Climb train meanders its way up to Whistler in pure luxury.
-This three-hour trip gives unparalleled views of the Howe Sound, canyons, falls and of course, mountains of this beautiful area.
-Service is deluxe, with a leisurely champagne breakfast served in the morning and high tea in the afternoon.
+The Rocky Mountaineer Rainforest to Gold Rush train meanders its way up to Whistler in pure luxury.
+This three-day trip from Vancouver to Whistler, and then on to Quesnel and finally to Jasper, gives unparalleled views of the Howe Sound, canyons, falls and of course, mountains of this beautiful area.
+The service—and mouthwatering meals—make this a true bucket list experience.

 Play a Round or Two

 Whistler has four championship golf courses and was voted Canada’s number one golf destination by Golf Digest.
-With courses designed by masters such as Jack Nicklaus and Arnold Palmer, all nestled into some of the most beautiful scenery in the world.
-Teeing off at this resort is a real treat.
+With courses designed by masters such as Jack Nicklaus (above) and Arnold Palmer, set amongst some of the most beautiful scenery in the world, you’ll definitely want to pack your clubs.

 Watch the Bears

 There are an estimated 50 black bears living on Whistler and Blackcomb.
-During the summer months, you can go on a tour of the bear’s feeding sites, active bear dens and places they are known to hang out in.
+During the summer months, you can go on a tour of the bears’ feeding sites, active bear dens and places they’re known to frequent.
 You’ll travel through the beautiful, lush forests in a 4×4, observing the bears from a safe distance.
 You may also get to see other Whistler wildlife up close, including coyotes, Western Horny marmots, Barred and Great Horned owls, and Red Tailed Hawks.

 Hit the Spas

 Spas in Whistler are plentiful and top-notch.
-For a European experience, head to Scandinave Spa, which has Finnish wood-burning saunas, eucalyptus steam baths, thermal and Nordic waterfalls, and outdoor fireplaces.
+For a European-style experience, head to Scandinave Spa, which has Finnish wood-burning saunas, eucalyptus steam baths, thermal and Nordic waterfalls, and outdoor fireplaces.
 The Taman Sari Spa offers an authentic Javanese experience, and includes a truly indulgent four-hand massage.
-The Spa at the Four Seasons also offers a number of locally-inspired treatments, such as the Sea to Sky Massage (which uses ingredients that are indigenous to the Canadian west coast).
+The Spa at the Four Seasons also offers a number of locally-inspired treatments, such as the Sea to Sky Massage (which uses ingredients that are indigenous to Canada’s west coast).